adrianbartnik/whoww.github.io/content/blog/2018-06-04-annotation-processing.md

 In our case, the annotation project contains two annotations: `@MissingFeature` and `@MissingFeatures`.
 `@Target(ElementType.TYPE)` means that only interfaces and classes can be annotated and `@Retention(RetentionPolicy.CLASS)` that the annotations will not be available at runtime, e.g. for reflection.
 One special case is the `@Repeatable(MissingFeatures.class)`, which is needed in order to be able to annotate the same annotation to the same class multiple times.
-This features has been introduce in Java 8 and requires that we also add the additional interface `@MissingFeatures`.
+This feature has been introduce in Java 8 and requires that we also add the additional interface `@MissingFeatures`.
-This interface groups all single `MissingFeature` in an array and makes it available to the annotation processor.
+This interface groups multiple `MissingFeature` for a single class in an array and makes it available to the annotation processor.

 ```java
 @Repeatable(MissingFeatures.class)